-The primary (validated) users of the Online Data Collection System are PESs and principals of schools.
+The primary (validated) users of the Students Data Collection System (SDCS) are PESs, principals and deputy principals of schools.
 Not the students or any other teachers.
-Two users play an important role in the provinces.
+The schools and designated users play an important role in the provinces.

 Firstly, the Grade 8 data will be the responsibility of the Grade 8 PES based in each province.
 He/she will validate (and enter) the raw data.
 This will happen in collaboration with the primary (or high) school principals.
 Essentially, the key person for Grade 8 students’ data is the PES.

 Secondly, the Grade 10 and 12 student’s raw data remains the responsibility of the school deputy principals and principals.
-They will ensure that the correct data of their students reach the MSD on time.
+They will ensure that the correct ( and accurate) data of their students reach the Measurement Services Division (MSD) of the National Department of Education on time.

-Recently, the Grade 8 PESs (Provincial Examination Superintendents) were in the nation’s capital for the launching of the Online Data System.
+Recently, the Grade 8 PESs (Provincial Examination Superintendents) were in the nation’s capital for the launching of the SDCS.
 They will have a fair idea about the user interface of the new system when they return to their provinces.

 Other PESs, school deputy principals and principals are also encouraged to get up to speed with the system.

-IMPORTANT: The school principals and Grade 8 PESs must take ownership of the online SDCS.
+IMPORTANT: The school principals, deputies and Grade PESs must take ownership of the online SDCS.
 If they are uncertain about the system’s User Interface, they should get in touch with MSD asap.

 Internet connection required